-- annual reviews,
+- Annual Reviews

-- regular mentoring,
+- Regular mentoring

-- academic mentoring,
+- Academic mentoring

-- evaluation of Provision Maps and curriculum targets,
+- Evaluation of Provision Maps and curriculum targets

-- student questionnaires.
+- Student questionnaires

+- · Assemblies, School Council feedback and discussions with staff

-7. Monitoring and Evaluating SEN Policy
+5. Monitoring and Evaluating SEN Policy

-This policy will be reviewed annually.
+This policy will be reviewed annually .
 Please refer to the front of this policy for the next review date.
 The policy is reviewed by the Head of School and the SENDCo.

-8. Concerns and Complaints
+6. Concerns and Complaints

-As part of CA London's 'open door' policy, parents / carers and students are requested to initially direct their concerns to class mentors, who will liaise with other staff including the Head of School when required.
-The school's complaints policy is available on the school website.
+As part of CA London's 'open door' policy, parents or students are requested to initially direct their concerns to class mentors who will liaise with other staff including the Head of School where required.
+The School's Complaints Policy is available on the school website.